c-Kuria/lightweight-real-estate-crm/README.md

 - Use tools that are easy to modify and maintain
 - Store data in a structured, auditable format
 - Avoid unnecessary abstractions

 ---

-## Scope and Limitations
-- Designed for a single sales operator
-- Uses spreadsheets as the primary data store
-- Automations are batch-based, not real-time
-- Messaging is limited to email (with WhatsApp handled manually)

-These limitations are intentional and aligned with the project’s goals.

----